 Complaints About Costly Repairs and Replacements

-Not only are there widespread reports of transmission problems, but many owners have also expressed frustration with the high cost associated with repairing or replacing their transmissions.
+Many Chevy Cruze owners have expressed frustration with the high cost associated with repairing or replacing their transmissions.
 The expenses involved in fixing these issues can quickly add up, leaving car owners feeling financially burdened.
+Not only are the repairs costly, but they can also be time-consuming, causing further inconvenience for car owners.

 Frustration with Recurring Issues Even After Repairs